tombola/solr_setup/README.md

 ###Note

 Where changes are required to a file, I have prompted to make them manually, and provided some copy and paste code and opened the file.
 It is a bit slower, but it means I keep track of what has happened and can modify if necessary (May well replace with patches if I end up doing the same thing again and again).

+Also there is a prompt for `apply patch and missing files? (hacky) [y/n] (todo: amend repo)` which was specifically there to solve a problem I had with a very specific usecase.